PaulKinlan/paul.kinlan.me/content/2016-06-16-ephemeral-social-network.markdown

 ---
+date: 2016-07-04 13:20:32+00:00
+description: If there is no one around to read your tweet, does it make a difference?
 slug: ephemeral-social-network
-date: 2016-07-04T13:20:32.000Z
+summary: This post explores the concept of an ephemeral social network built using BitTorrent.
+The idea is that content is created locally within a web app and only exists as long as users are online and connected.
+Content is shared directly between peers, similar to how BitTorrent distributes files, removing the need for centralized servers.
+The post discusses the challenges of maintaining content availability and discoverability without a central tracker and raises concerns about content moderation and potential misuse of such a network.
+tags:
+- ephemeral
+- social network
+- bittorrent
+- p2p
+- decentralized
+- content distribution
+- web app
+- privacy
+- security
-title: "Ephemeral social or content networks"
+title: Ephemeral social or content networks
-description: "If there is no one around to read your tweet, does it make a difference?"
-tags: [pwa, web app, torrent]

 ---

 **Note: this is my first draft and I think a dumb idea ;)**